 Similarly, shaving is also regarded as inadvisable for the double coated dog.
 Not all groomers agree on this point, however, The double coat can struggle to grow back correctly.
 In some cases, the undercoat becomes too thick and woolly.

 Regardless of the type of coat that your dog has, there will be a need for ongoing grooming, particularly brushing and bathing.
 This will help to minimize how often you need to wash your dog’s bedding.
-Whether or not to clip, and how often, will depend on whether you have a double coated dog or a single coated dog.
+Whether or not to clip, and how often, will depend on whether you have a double coated dog or one of the single coated dog breeds.